 - Social listening: scour social channels to discover what your target customers are talking about, what content they read and share, and what issues are on their minds right now

 - Tap into data: analyze data from your analytics or CRM to get demographic data and behavioral information about prospects

 4. Bring your personas to life

-At the moment, you just have a list of answers or sentences on a page.
+At the moment, you just have a list of attributes and characteristics.
 It’s time to bring those to life by giving your B2B buyer personas a name and a photo.

 You can then picture them in your head (or above your desk) when creating content, writing ad campaigns, and planning sales calls.

 5. Repeat two or three times

 It’s highly likely that your customer base is made up of lots of different kinds of people.
 For example, your product might be a good fit for mid-level managers at large enterprise companies as well as CEOs of small businesses.

 If this is the case, you’ll need to create more than one B2B buyer persona because it’s highly likely that these two different segments will have differing wants and needs.

 Repeat steps 1-4 for each customer segment you want to create until you’ve covered all bases and have a persona for each type of customer you want to target.